SajixInc/Rasabot/README.md

 <strong> Purpose : </strong>

-Creation of Custom UI to overcome challenges for implementing enhnaced featurers and functionalities; i.e. media upload, calandar selction, Search in chatbot, which is sometimes difficult or unmanaggable in third party UI's
+Creation of Custom UI to overcome challenges for implementing enhanced features and functionalities; i.e. media upload, calendar selection, Search in chatbot, which is sometimes difficult or unmanageable in third party UI's.

 <strong> Requirements : </strong>